danecollins/tp/README.md

 TODO: User login
 TODO: Add cancel button to edit form
 TODO: Figure out how to get db back from heroku
+TODO: Get rid of hr in login page

 ## Details
 * Using sqlite for database for now